Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - trouble sleeping

-These are most common if the medicine dose is too high.
+These are more likely to happen if the medicine dose is too high.

 If you are taking thyroid medicines to treat hyperthyroidism, common side effects include: